-Here’s the Southeast Asia travel guide we wished we’d read before embarking on our own 31-day backpacking trip.
+Here’s the Southeast Asia backpacking guide we wished we had before embarking on our own 31-day trip.

-Southeast Asia isn’t luxurious, but the stories you’ll collect and the food you’ll taste will be richer than any adventures and flavours back in the comforts of home.
+Southeast Asia isn’t luxurious, but the stories you’ll collect and the food you’ll taste will be richer than any adventures and flavours back in the comforts of home — Singapore.

-If you’re a broke student, this month long trip is probably the best way to spend $2.3k on.
-If you’re a broke student hungry for adventure, save that 10-day trip in the far flung lands of Europe* for now.
+If you’re a broke student, this month long trip is probably the best way to spend $2.3k.
+If you’re a broke student hungry for adventure, save that 10-day trip in the far flung lands of Europe*.
 For now, stretch the dollar, take the path less taken and collect experiences a flight under S$200 can grant.

 This is a planning guide; for the full itinerary and breakdown of experiences, check out our 31D Backpacking Itinerary: 5 Countries Around Southeast Asia For Under S$2.3k